kollokollo/MQTT-Hyperdash/README.md

 something based on the input topics and finally puplish the result to output topics, which then can trigger other rules or rule engines.
-They also can perform actions on the machine they are running, like excecuting shell scripts when a topic content matches a certain pattern.
+They also can perform actions on the machine they are running, like excecuting shell scripts when a topic content matches a certain pattern, or perform measurements by accessing local hardware cmponents and publish the results to the mqtt network.

 With multuple rule engines running even on different computers using the same broker, one can implmenent a full automation control, which would create the Internet of Things.

-However the concept of rule engines is not new and can be found in other automation concepts as well.
+The concept of rule engines is not new and can be found in other automation concepts as well.
 This  implementation is focused on high performance quick reaction, and reliablility.
 And the realization is not very complicated.
-Please read the the rule engine howto in the doc/ section.
+Please read the the [rule engine howto](doc/MQTT-rule-engine-howto.md) in the doc/ section.

-The project is still in beta phase.
-Please see the CONTRIBUTING.md how you can help to improve the project.
+The project is not complete.
+Please see the file [CONTRIBUTING.md](CONTRIBUTING.md) how you can help to improve the project.

 I had the impression, an application like this was still missing in 2019.
 So I started this project.
 Please let me know, if I am right....